patrick-kidger/jaxtyping/API.md

 ### Array

-The array should typically be a `jaxtyping.Array`, which is an alias for `jnp.ndarray`.
+The array should typically be a `jaxtyping.Array`, which is an alias for `jax.numpy.ndarray`.

 But you can use other types as well. `jaxtyping` has support for JAX, NumPy, TensorFlow, and PyTorch, e.g.:
 ```python